Size ranking: 54th

-A constellation formed by the Dutch cartographer and astronomer Petrus Plancius, who took some stars that Ptolemy in his Almagest had catalogued as lying outside Canis Major.
+A constellation formed in the late 16th century by the Dutch cartographer and astronomer Petrus Plancius, who took some stars that Ptolemy in his Almagest had catalogued as lying outside Canis Major.
 These unformed stars can be seen, for example, on the southern half of Albrecht Dürer’s star chart as two little groups, one to the south of Lepus and the other between the hind legs of Canis Major.
-Columba was first shown as a separate constellation in 1592 on a celestial hemisphere that Plancius tucked into the corner of his first great terrestrial map.
-It flies behind Argo Navis, the ship.
+Columba was first shown as a separate constellation in 1592 on a celestial hemisphere that Plancius tucked into the corner of his first great terrestrial map, although it was unnamed.
+It flies behind Argo Navis, the ship, and under the hind legs of Canis Major.

 The constellation’s brightest star, third-magnitude Alpha Columbae, is called Phact, from an Arabic name meaning ‘ring dove’.